 ABOUT AUGUSTANA UNIVERSITY:

 Founded in 1860, Augustana is a selective, residential university affiliated with the Lutheran Church.
-With 53 majors, 41 minors and 15 pre-professional programs for undergraduates, along with graduate degree and continuing education programs, the University is committed to enriching lives and fostering development by combining a foundation in the liberal arts with professional skill and advanced study.
+With more than 100 majors, minors and pre-professional programs for undergraduates, along with graduate degree and continuing education programs, the University is committed to enriching lives and fostering development by combining a foundation in the liberal arts with professional skill and advanced study.

 With more than 1,800 students from 30 states and 38 countries around the globe, Augustana has been ranked among the top baccalaureate institutions in the nation for our efforts to advance social mobility, research and service by Washington Monthly.
 We are pleased to be featured among "America's Top Colleges" by Forbes and to be named a "Best Midwestern College" by the Princeton Review and a "Best Buy" by U.S. News & World Report.

 We are proud to say that the average ACT of our entering class is 26, one of the highest averages of any college or university in the region.
 Nearly 90 percent of our students come from South Dakota, Minnesota, Iowa and Nebraska.
 Eleven percent are alumni legacies.